MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab3_Ex4_Data classification framework.md

 ## Part 1: Design a solution (required)

-In this task you will design a concept to adress the issues Contoso Ltd. is facing.
+In this task you will design a concept to address the issues Contoso Ltd. is facing.

 ### Design Approach